-Military History of Holland.
+Military History of Holland

-Some say, war is a necessary evil.
+Some say war is a necessary evil.
 There are many sides to the history of war.
-The Dutch National Militairy Museum (NMM) presents mainly a technical collection of items which illustrate warefare through the ages.
-Fighter planes, artillery, missiles and guns offer a spectaculair insight into technical warfare in recent army history.
-Dogs, horses and bicycles also played their role in the First World War.
+The Dutch National Military Museum (NMM) presents mainly a technical collection of items that illustrate warfare through the ages.
+Fighter planes, artillery, missiles, and guns offer a spectacular insight into technical warfare in recent army history.
+Dogs, horses, and bicycles also played their role in the First World War.

 Will Dutch Army Museum Surprise US

-Navigation: Navigate by car or bicycle to Verlengde Paltzerweg 1, 3768 MX Soest.
-I advise pedestrians and cyclists to use the APP Navfree on their smartphone to find their way to the Museum.
+Navigate by car or bicycle to the Military Museum in Soest.
+I advise pedestrians and cyclists to use Google Maps or a different navigation App to find their way to the Museum.

 Address: Military Museum, Verlengde Paltzerweg 1, 3768 XM Soest